About Us

 Literature Charity Working in Combined Arts Developing Young Writers and Creatives

-Young Identity is a Manchester-based literature and performance arts charity.
-Through our Creating Connections, Creating Pathways, and Creating Exchange programmes, we provide opportunities for marginalised youth to excel creatively locally, nationally and internationally.
-We nurture, develop and champion the voices and creativity of diverse young people through literature, writing and performance.
+Young Identity is a Manchester-based literature and performance arts charity supporting diverse young voices through writing, performance and creative development.
+Through our Creating Connections, Creating Pathways, and Creating Exchange programmes, we opportunities for marginalised youth to grow locally, nationally and internationally.

 Our Story